 Answer = $200 gain

-Similar to the previous example, two options were sold to create the short straddle (opening sales).
-To close both options, they’ll need to be bought (closing purchases).
+As in the previous example, both options were sold to open the short straddle (opening sales).
+To close both options, the investor must buy them back (closing purchases).
 After selling $900 of options and buying to close for $700, the investor ends with a $200 gain.

 This video covers the important concepts related to short straddles: